himanshuo/BlockChain-Deprecated-/README.md

 # Requirements

 # TODO
+* Use a logger instead of println
-* todo Genesis Block
+* Genesis Block
-* Coinbase Transaction
+* update Coinbase Transaction
-* Organize src code into modules
 * Use original paper (https://bitcoin.org/bitcoin.pdf) and online article (http://www.michaelnielsen.org/ddi/how-the-bitcoin-protocol-actually-works/) to determine requirements
-* Use some dependency management system.
-Preferably something that also has a testing framework built in.
-* CI with travis (update java version that travis uses), Jenkins, AWS
+* update java version that travis uses
 * dockerize
 * Internet.java should be replaced with a real internet
 * A more normal interface to the Internet for broadcasting messages like this should be adopted.
 Some custom protocol built atop TCP and/or Thrift?